sandrorzimmer/search_info_system/README.md

 - Better layout for mobile screens.
 - Better position for alert box.
 - Make a color scheme to differ tags.
-- And probably many other improvements that we will come up with using the system.
+- And probably many other improvements that we will come up with while using the system.